yopopova/JavaScript_Fundamentals_SoftUni/README.md

 # Programming Fundamentals with JavaScript | SoftUni

+SoftUni is the largest and most authoritative educational IT institution in Bulgaria, providing quality education for the digital professions of the future and career assistance in software engineering, digital marketing, and design.

 ## Course Info

 With 'Programming Fundamentals', students begin to study SoftUni's in-house program for the comprehensive training of software engineers.
 The course examines fundamental concepts in programming, which are the basis for effective and quality training in the professional modules.
 Learners build on the knowledge gained in the Programming Basics course and begin to use more complex programming concepts and structures such as arrays, sheets, objects, and classes.